Fangs-BootCamp/Fangs-BootCamp.github.io/projects/P0_Vivado_Tutorial.md

 - Now that we’re (mostly) sure our logic is correct, we can move on to "Synthesis" and programming the FPGA.
 - On the left hand menu select "`SYNTHESIS`" -> <i>"Run Synthesis."</i> If prompted where to launch runs, select "Launch runs on local host".
 This tells Vivado to run synthesis on your local machine.
 - Even for simple designs, synthesis takes a surprisingly long time.
 For industrial designs, it can take days.
-This process translates our verilog code into `LUTs`, or “Look-Up Tables”.
+This process translates our verilog code into `LUTs`, or “Look-Up Tables".
 It can also translate our code into basic logic gates.
 We’ll discuss this later in class.
 - After the Synthesis is complete, select <i>"Run Implementation"</i>.
 This is also called "Auto Place and Route".
 This process decides which locations within the FPGA to use for each `LUT`, and how best to connect then.
 - After the Implementation is complete, select <i>"Generate Bitstream"</i>.
 This generates a configuration file that is read by the `FPGA` when it boots up to decide how to configure itself.
 - After the Generate Bitstream is complete, select "Open Hardware Manager".